z503722728/mcp-knowledge-graph/README.md

 [![smithery badge](https://smithery.ai/badge/@itseasy21/mcp-knowledge-graph)](https://smithery.ai/server/@itseasy21/mcp-knowledge-graph)

-An improved implementation of persistent memory using a local knowledge graph with a customizable memory path.
+An improved implementation of persistent memory using a local knowledge graph with a customizable memory path and a refactored data structure.

 This lets Claude remember information about the user across chats.

 > [!NOTE]
 > This is a fork of the original [Memory Server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) and is intended to not use the ephemeral memory npx installation method.
+It features a refactored storage model where Observations are top-level items.

 ## Server Name